Dhruvvvx17/Data-Structures-and-Algorithms/README.md

-# Data-Structures
+# Data-Structures-and-Algorithms
-Basic data structure implementations in C
+Implementation of Data Structures and algorithms in C

 1.Singly Linked List